Triumph (comics): Fictional character biography

 Triumph receives a carved black candle from the demon Neron, who offers to return the decade he lost in Limbo in exchange for his soul.
 Triumph attempts to make amends with Martian Manhunter, only to storm out when he is not let back into the League.
 He considers lighting the candle, despondent and weary with his failed career, but Gypsy convinces him not to.
 The Ray and Gypsy unwittingly light the candle during a memorial, which gives Triumph his lost decade back.
 However, he is dismayed that history did not change without him: the League was the same as it had always been and Gypsy was still alive even without his presence.

 In JLA ongoing series, Triumph was destitute and a failure, resorting to selling stolen League items to supervillains just to pay his rent.
 He comes under the influence of an evil imp from the Fifth Dimension named Lkz, causing him to attack the Justice League.
 The combined forces of the JSA and JLA were required to stop the rampaging Thunderbolt and subdue Triumph, culminating in Johnny Thunder's Thunderbolt merging with Lkz to become a new purple Thunderbolt.

 At the end of this story arc, the hostless Spectre-Force transforms Triumph into an ice statue and prepares to smash him with a hammer, but is stopped by Zauriel.
 Triumph is stored in the Justice League Watchtower, marked "Founding Member of the J.L.A." as a memorial.
 Prometheus later destroys the Watchtower, killing Triumph.

 In Trinity, Triumph is resurrected in an alternate reality created by the forceful extraction of the Trinity formed by Batman, Superman and Wonder Woman.
-There, he is a member of Justice Society International and comrade of Tomorrow Woman.
+In this reality, Triumph is a member of Justice Society International and comrade of Tomorrow Woman.
 Both are informed by Hawkman that they are supposed to be dead, but choose to fight to restore the timeline.
-Triump later dies after taking an attack that was meant for Tomorrow Woman and dies in her arms.
+Triumph later dies after taking an attack that was meant for Tomorrow Woman and dies in her arms.

 Powers and abilities

 Triumph is able to manipulate the electromagnetic spectrum.
-This power gives Triumph a form of electromagnetic psychometry, which allowed him to perceive the entire electromagnetic spectrum and detect television and radio signals.
+This power gives him a form of electromagnetic psychometry, which allowed him to perceive the entire electromagnetic spectrum and detect television and radio signals.
 Triumph also displayed advanced electromagnetic energy manipulation; Superman even remarked that Triumph could kill him by cutting off his access to solar energy.
 Triumph is also able to project electricity in the form of projectiles and force fields.